Table of Contents

 Joining rooms with a Microsoft Edge browser is possible, but certain features of Whereby may not work.
 Note that we only support the Chromium based version of Edge, so if you're using an older version of that you'll need to update.
 You can find more information on this in our browser troubleshooting article.

 For iOS devices, we have a fantastic app that very closely matches the features of our desktop version of Whereby!
-The only feature currently missing from iOS is screen sharing capabilities, but this is something that we plan to work on.
+The only feature currently missing from iOS is screen sharing capabilities.
+While this isn't currently on our development roadmap, if it's something you're interested in feel free to reach out to the support team to request it!
 You can download the iOS version of Whereby in the App Store

 On Android devices, you can use the Chrome browser to go directly to any Whereby rooms!
 Simply type the Room URL into your browser, and you'll join the meeting in our new Progressive Web App experience!